 In recent years, though, CEO Reed Hastings has made clear that the company’s future lies in streaming movies rather than mailing them out.
 The new pricing seems intended to hasten that transition.
 “Essentially, Netflix is making people decide if they really want DVDs as part of their streaming subscription and if they do, requiring them to pay nearly $6 more for it per month,” writes Frost & Sullivan analyst Dan Rayburn.

 That switch to streaming is proving to be expensive for Netflix.
 The company must still expand its online library, which reportedly includes some 20,000 titles, compared with some 120,000 on DVD and Blu-ray discs.
 At the same time, movie licensing costs are expected to skyrocket.
 As companies such as Amazon, Google, and Hulu vie for market share in the streaming business, movie and television studios are capitalizing on the competition by demanding higher licensing fees for their titles.
 Just last month, hundreds of Sony titles disappeared from Netflix’s streaming service as a result of what the movie-rental company termed a “temporary contract issue” between the studio and a cable network that licenses its movie catalog.
-And on Wednesday, Netflix announced that it had agreed on a multi-year renewal of its licensing deal with NBCUniversal that will expand the number of the studio’s titles available for streaming.
-The company didn’t reveal the terms of the agreement, but analysts expect that as Netflix’s current deals expire it will have to pay significantly more to keep streaming Hollywood’s top blockbusters.
-Netflix’s recently announced plans to expand streaming to 43 countries throughout Latin America and the Caribbean will also require additional spending.
+Analysts expect it will become significantly more expensive for Netflix to keep streaming Hollywood’s top blockbusters.
+And Netflix’s recently announced plans to expand streaming to 43 countries throughout Latin America and the Caribbean will also require additional spending.

 “This is a bad move on Netflix's part, but one that's not surprising as they look for ways to generate more revenue,” writes Rayburn.
 “With their licensing costs skyrocketing and the company aggressively pursuing more content deals for their expansion into Latin America, Netflix is feeling the pressure.”